Ravi Apnabeat: Biography

 In 2016, Apnabeat were finalists for the third year in a row at the Asian Wedding Experience Awards, nominated in two separate categories, "Entertainer of the Year" and "Wedding DJ of the Year."

 In 2017, Apnabeat were finalists for the fourth consecutive year at the Asian Wedding Experience Awards, again nominated in the category of "Entertainer of the Year" and "Wedding DJ of the Year".

 2018, saw Apnabeat again nominated for the Asian Wedding Awards.

 In 2019, Apnabeat started a monthly "Desi Saturday Night".
 This was suspended during lockdown but resumed after restrictions eased.
-This takes place at The Manchester Lounge, Printworks, Manchester.
+"Desi Nights" was successful and events now takes place monthly or on special occasions in other cities too in addition to Manchester.

 During 2021, Ravi Apnabeat appeared in the drama series Ackley Bridge, playing Dhol drums in season 4, episode 10.

+In 2022, Apnabeat scooped two awards at Britain's Asian Wedding Awards, "Mandap Providers of the Year" and "Entertainers of the Year".